-- Selling link words: advertisers buy a specific keyword on you blog, which they link to their page.
+- Selling link words: advertisers buy a specific keyword on your blog, which they link to their page.
 For example, Text Link Ads.

-- Sponsored reviews: advertisers pay for you to blog about a specific products/ website.
+- Sponsored reviews: advertisers pay for you to blog about a specific product/ website.
 For example, Pay-Per-Post.

-There are a few methods I haven’t mentioned here, such as affiliate, selling services or products because I haven’t experienced them first hand.
+There are a few methods I haven’t mentioned here, such as affiliates, selling services or products because I haven’t experienced them first hand.

 That left me with the other options… and a few advices for you.

-Project Wonderful: PW is a bit original.
+This is an original monetizing concept.
 You set up an account, display a code wherever you want the ad to be and advertisers bid to display their website on your blog.
 The first few months, I actually made a bit of money thanks to that system.
 The income was also much steadier than with Adsense… I also like the square-ad design I chose and found the ads displayed on my blog to blend in.
 Lately, I noticed bids slowed down.